 It’s also a great way to get back to the basics of spending time some family time together — by taking a moment to appreciate the natural world around you.
 Why not add it to your roster of holiday family fun this season?

-The National Wild Turkey Federation (NWTF) invites families to decorate an “edible” Christmas tree.
+The National Wild Turkey Federation (NWTF) invites families to make “edible” homemade wildlife Christmas ornaments for the animals living in your backyard.
 It’s an activity that you can all do together.
 And, in the process, you can show your children the wonders of nature.

 String of pearl

 With a needle and thread, string together different kinds of grapes.
 For a dash of color, alternate grapes with raisins and cranberries.

 String together popcorn — but make sure that it’s all natural; no butter or salt added.